-What does God Willin' and the Creek Don't Rise mean?
+What do you think God Willin' and the Creek Don't Rise means?

 Ray LaMontagne: God Willin' and the Creek Don't Rise Meaning